aposs1917/E-Commerce-shipping/README.md

 # E-Commerce-shipping

-The current project predicts whether a shipment of a product ordered online is late or not The accuracy scores of the models used are low but a 90% precision was reached using a random forest classifier
+The current project predicts whether a shipment of a product ordered online is late or not The accuracy scores of the models used are low (68%)

 # Algorithms used
 SVM classification, K-nearest neighbors, random forest, Logistic regression